Online Training Certification Course 29 CFR 1926 Subparts E and I

 This online course is designed to help achieve a greater understanding of nail guns, the hazards they present, and ways to minimize the risk of injury due to those hazards.
 This course will highlight the regulations that control nail gun use, the different types of nail guns and their trigger mechanisms, common causes of injury, and best work practices.

 What are the governing regulations?
 Although there are few regulations that apply solely to nail guns, the Occupational Safety and Health Administration (OSHA) does regulate the construction industry, and many of these regulations apply to nail guns.
 The applicable standards can be found in 29 CFR 1926 Subparts E and I.

 Subpart E (1926.100-102) lists the requirements for personal protective equipment for the head, eyes, and ears.
 We will cover personal protective equipment in more detail later in the course.

 Subpart I includes provisions for the use of tools, including both hand- and power-operated tools.
 The provisions for power operated tools can be found in 1926.302.

+Who must take this training?
 All workers, both new and experienced, can benefit from safety training.
 Employers should ensure that employees who use nail guns receive both safety training and hands-on training.